 We’re volunteers giving up our time for free to put on sociable, competitive, and low cost badminton for others.
 We may ask you to leave if you do not co-operate with instructions or display anti-social behaviour towards organisers or others players at the club.

 Bring yourself, a racket, sports clothes and a bottle of water.
 We do not rent or lend rackets to players.

 Only non-marking shoes are permitted inside our sports hall – for example indoor badminton or court shoes.
 If your footwear is not appropriate, you will be asked to change it.

 We use feather shuttles at our club nights.

 I am or my child is under 18, can we attend your club night?

 We are an adult-focussed club, so aren’t suitable for younger or inexperienced juniors, or for teaching the sport.
 There are usually other local clubs or sessions children are able to play with their peers.
 It’s worth looking online to see what’s on in the area.

-How do I come along?
+How do I join a club night?